top of page

 Dogs can scent a truffle from many metres away that we could only smell by burying our noses in the soil.
 Not a useful means of searching.
 Dogs do not like truffles; what they do like is the treats that come their way when they find one.
 A doggy incentive scheme.

 Rather than own a dog of our own, we chose to involve others in our truffling by finding local dogs for training.
-Several dog 'interviews' were conducted (the owners also attended) and a number of dogs made the grade for training.
+Several dog 'interviews' were conducted (the owners also attended) and a number of dogs passed and entered 'truffle dog training school'.

 Meet our current team of graduates and those currently in training.